charl-potgieter/ArchInstall/Readme.txt

  - Set network adaptor to bridged
  - Adjust video memory if required
  - Adjust number of CPUs if required
- - Create a shared folder called ConfigFiles which contains the relevant configuration files stored on the local machine
- - Create a shared folder called Dropbox
  - Stick with BIOS boot.
 EFI mode seems more trouble than it is worth